 The bottom line is this … an organization can be boiled down to hundreds of individual and interdependent processes.
-The key is to decide what the best method is to do something and to document it in a format that ensures the agreed upon method is followed every time.
+The key is to decide the best method to do something and to document it in a format that ensures the agreed-upon method is followed every time.
 Sounds pretty simple, doesn’t it?
 For whatever reason, though, it never is in the trenches day-to-day.
-Leaders continue to wonder why things don’t work the way they should, never reaching the conclusion that they simply haven’t communicated how they want something to happen.
+Leaders continue to wonder why things don’t work as they should, never concluding that they simply haven’t communicated how they want something to happen.
 They’ve never gotten their employees involved in helping them to decide on a best practice.

-And, improvement is extremely difficult if the method is not consistent.
-If everyone does it differently, determining what needs to change is almost impossible.
-But, if everyone has agreed to follow an established method it’s pretty easy to make improvements.
-A solid, well documented, and communicated infrastructure is a means to manage and facilitate change for the better.
+And improvement is extremely difficult if the method is not consistent.
+If everyone does it differently, it is almost impossible to determine what needs to change.
+But, if everyone has agreed to follow an established method, it’s pretty easy to make improvements.
+A solid, well-documented, and communicated infrastructure is a means to manage and facilitate change for the better.

-To clarify, though, let me say that we’re talking about “effective leaders” needing to “understand” something.
+To clarify, though, let me say that we’re talking about effective leaders needing to understand something.
 They don’t have to be good at it themselves.
-In fact, many effective leaders are not good at developing infrastructure.
+Many effective leaders are not good at developing infrastructure.
 This doesn’t make them less effective.
-However, they need to “understand the importance of developing infrastructure.”
+However, they need to understand the importance of developing infrastructure.

 I have been around many leaders who don’t get this fundamental.
 They are busy getting frustrated with their team(s) “blaming” them for lack of performance when they are to blame.
-They, as the leader, do not understand why results are not meeting the stakeholder need.
-This is what makes them “ineffective” as a leader.
+They, as the leader, do not understand why results are not meeting the stakeholder’s needs.
+This is what makes them ineffective as a leader.
 They will always be frustrated because they “do not understand” what needs to be done to succeed.